TeamJM/journeymap-api/readme.md

 Assumptions:  You already know how to use Git and Gradle.

-Simply run the Gradle 'assemble' task to generate the following:
+Simply run the Gradle 'build' task to generate the following:

 * */build/libs/journeymap-api-#.jar*
 * */build/libs/journeymap-api-#-javadoc.jar*